THU-DSP-LAB/ventus-gpgpu-isa-simulator/README.md

 ### compiling and running Ventus GPGPU program in Spike

 #### pre-requisition
 We executing Ventus GPGPU program with Spike in machine mode.
-To produce executable file, we tilize libgloss-htif and modifed version of riscv-gnu-toolchain to produce executable file.
+To produce executable file, we utilize libgloss-htif and modifed version of riscv-gnu-toolchain to produce executable file.
 The following commands set the necessory environment.

     # install riscv64-unknown-elf toolchain